Online Pythagorean Theorem Calculator

 Leg

-One of the two sides that form the right angle in a right triangle, labeled as a or b.
+Either of the two shorter sides that form the right angle.

 Pythagorean theorem

-A fundamental relation in geometry defined as a² + b² = c² connecting the sides of a right triangle.
+The rule that a² + b² = c² for the sides of a right triangle.

 Quick Knowledge Check